dash1291/new-blog/docs/about.md

 "layout": "page"
 -----

-I'm Ashish and I'm a CS undergraduate student in Delhi, India.
-I love programming, especially for the web.
-Also, I love listening to alternative music and I love to think.
+I'm Ashish.
+I'm a part of the team of awesome software developers at BrowserStack.
+I love internet.
+Also, I love listening to alternative music and eat (a lot).

 Get in touch with me if you have something to say.
 You can email me directly <mailto:ashish.dubey91@gmail.com>.
 I tweet occassionaly as [@dash1291](https://twitter.com/dash1291).
 I also have a [GitHub profile](https://github.com/dash1291), incase you want to checkout my code.